Eastern Cemetery and the American Revolution

 A large section of the present cemetery served as the parade ground where the local militia trained.
 This is where troops mustered in 1775 for the march to Cambridge to join Washington’s army.

-The Revolutionary War Monument in the cemetery’s northwest corner, erected in 1909 by the Elizabeth Wadsworth Chapter of the Daughters of the American Revolution, honors the “the brave defenders of our country who made her foundations so enduring.”
+The Revolutionary War Monument (photos on Flickr) in the cemetery’s northwest corner, erected in 1909 by the Elizabeth Wadsworth Chapter of the Daughters of the American Revolution, honors the “the brave defenders of our country who made her foundations so enduring.”

 Timeline: Falmouth at the Dawn of the Revolution